Centrino

-Centrino is a brand name of Intel Corporation which represents its Wi-Fi and WiMAX wireless computer networking adapters.
-Previously the same brand name was used by the company as a platform-marketing initiative.
+Centrino was a brand name of Intel Corporation which represented its Wi-Fi and WiMAX wireless computer networking adapters.
+The brand name was first used by the company as a platform-marketing initiative.
 The change of the meaning of the brand name occurred on January 7, 2010.
-The Centrino was replaced by the Ultrabook.
+The Centrino name for laptops was replaced by the Ultrabook.

 The old platform-marketing brand name covered a particular combination of mainboard chipset, mobile CPU and wireless network interface in the design of a laptop.
 Intel claimed that systems equipped with these technologies delivered better performance, longer battery life and broader wireless network interoperability than non-Centrino systems.

-The new product line name for Intel wireless products is Intel Centrino Wireless.
+The product line name for Intel wireless products became Intel Centrino Wireless in 2010.
+The Centrino brand was ultimately discontinued in 2013.